g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

 <br>

 Most work makes the world better in a small and quiet way.
 This is a beautiful thing.
 M once worked on Google’s central TCP/IP stack.
 He commented out one line and sped up every single web request that Google performs.
-A quadrillion of milliseconds saved every day = 11 years of human life every year.
-He says this is likely the most valuable day of work he ever did for them.
+Imagine with fully guessed numbers that it was a quadrillion milliseconds saved every day; that would constitute 11 years of human life, every year.
+He says this is the most valuable week of work he ever did for them.

-Getting to L6 at Google or wherever; having 2 children; saying true things; retiring at 50; being kind.
+Working a nice office job that doesn't pinch you; having 2 children; saying true things; retiring at 50; being kind.
 This is a lot.
 It is more than most humans who ever lived achieved.